Upcoming Trainings

 When:

 It is important to us that this training be accessible to those who want to participate, while also sustainable for us to offer as an organization.
-If the cost is prohibitive at all, please email ariel@yolocrc.org and we are happy to make accommodations.
+If the cost is prohibitive, you are welcome to register at a lower tier.
+We ask that if you are able, you pay at least $50 to cover the cost of materials.
+If you would like to register but want to pay an amount that isn’t listed as an option, please email ariel@yolocrc.org and we’ll help you get signed up!